FlockOfBirds/mendix-widget-build-script/readme.md

 .gitignore
 > localConfig.js

-4) Add to your npm script the required scripts for deployment
+4) Add to the npm `package.json` the "widgetName" and the script the required scripts for deployment
 ```
+"widgetName": "MyAwesomeWidget",
 "scripts": {
     "pretest": "<build script, output the widget into 'dist/<version>'>",
     "test": "npm run updateProject && npm run deployApp && <integrations test>",